 The floating gardens at Inle Lake need constant attention from the farmers in order to keep the crops in prime condition.
 The locals grow a selection of fruits and vegetables in the large expanses of gardens that float on the surface of the lake.
 They are formed from a collection of lake weeds that have been brought to the surface by the farmers and worked into many rows.
 Anchored in place by bamboo poles, which rise and fall with the water levels, the gardens remain very fertile due to the many nutrients.
 In this photograph you can see endless tomato plants being attended to by a local farmer.

 Life on the Kaladan River

-For me, this photo of life on the Kaladan River in Mrauk U really and the timeless feel of this remote and little-visited part of Burma.
-I was just sitting on the riverbank waiting for my boat to arrive, snapping away as Burma’s river life eased slowly past me.
+For me, this photo of life on the Kaladan River in Mrauk U really and the timeless feel of this remote and little-visited part of Myanmar.
+I was just sitting on the riverbank waiting for my boat to arrive, snapping away as Myanmar’s river life eased slowly past me.
 Though sadly this area is temporarily off limits, it is only a matter of time before it opens up again and more people will get to experience this beautiful part of one of the world’s last exotic outposts.

-Discovering Burma’s teashops
+Discovering Myanmar’s teashops

 Rangoon (Yangon) is peppered with Indian teashops.
 After taking in some of the iconic colonial buildings in downtown Rangoon, my guide Nay Kyi and I decided to get out of the sun and into one of these establishments.
-In Burma teashops are popular meeting places and on entering you’ll be greeted by welcoming smiles, the gentle hum of conversations and the whirr of a ceiling fan.
+In Myanmar teashops are popular meeting places and on entering you’ll be greeted by welcoming smiles, the gentle hum of conversations and the whirr of a ceiling fan.
 If visiting in the early morning I recommend ordering a bowl of Shan noodles; if you’re arriving late morning then a vegetable samosa is the ideal snack.
 Of course, that’s not forgetting that they are also the perfect place to share a pot of fresh tea.

 Was this useful?